Marijuana Possession Defense Attorneys in Houston, TX

 The way people think about marijuana has been changing rapidly.
 But as more and more states move towards legalization, Texas continues to criminalize it.
 Depending on where you are in Texas, being in possession of the smallest amount of the drug is enough to put you behind bars.
+The Gonzalez Law Group, PLLC handles all Marijuana-related crimes, including more complex ones like:

-Conviction of a marijuana crime had the potential to limit your housing, educational and job opportunities.
+Conviction of a marijuana crime had the potential to limit your housing, educational, and job opportunities.
 Thankfully, Harris County offers numerous programs that can prevent you from accruing a criminal record and spending time behind bars.

 By visiting this page, you are already considering fighting the charges against you.
 Why not take the next step and contact The Gonzalez Law Group, PLLC.
 We will take the time to listen to your story and find the best legal path for your situation.

 The Gonzalez Law Group, PLLC has years of collective experience defending clients of marijuana crimes.
-We know what it takes to win a case of have it dismissed.
+We know what it takes to win a case or have it dismissed.
 To schedule a free consultation, call (832) 530-4070 or submit your information in the online contact form.

 We defend clients of marijuana crimes in every community in Harris County.
-Some of these communities include South Union, Galena Park, Jacinto City and Houston.
+Some of these communities include South Union, Galena Park, Jacinto City, and Houston.

 - Possession of Marijuana